dmitry-zhuravlev/SkylandersConverter/README.md

-# ClassicConverter
+# SkylanderConverter
-Classic Converter is a python script that converts Mifare Classic binary files into [FlipperZero's](https://flipperzero.one/) custom .nfc format.
+Skylander Converter is a python script that converts Skylanders .BIN files to [FlipperZero's](https://flipperzero.one/) custom .nfc format.

+PLEASE NOTE .BIN files are the same as .SKY and .DUMP files.
+Make sure you rename them to .BIN for this to work.

 Worth noting, ClassicConverter also handles all of the below for the file header:
 - UID